The Case Study Innovations Logo

 • Items: Each item must have id, length, width, and height (double).

-• Bins: Each bin must have id, length, width, and height (double).
+• Bins: Each bin must have id.
+For most objectives, bins should also include length, width, and height (double).

 2. Objectives

 The objective (string) field controls what the packing algorithm tries to optimize.
-Support options:
+Supported options:

 • minimise_bins: Use the smallest number of bins possible.